Firstly, always remember an interview is a two-way process. It's an opportunity for the interviewer to find out about the interviewee and vice versa.

 Listen to the interviewer and don't be afraid to ask if you're unclear on a particular question.
 Ensure you speak clearly and try to state examples of work you have done before that support your answers.

 At the end of the meeting - If you're still really interested in the job, tell them!
 Interviewers have spoken to us after interviews before and not been sure if our candidate was actually interested in the job!
 Also, if it hasn't already been covered it's worth asking when you should expect to hear the outcome.
-Ensure you shake hands after the meeting.
+Ensure you shake hands at the end of the meeting.

 Please remember to give us a call immediately after your interview so we can gain your "gut feeling" about the job and gain your full feedback.
 Feedback is two way and we will ensure we contact the interviewer to gain their feedback on you.